spear-sim/spear/docs/content_guidelines.md

 ## Filesystem

 For each scene, we expect it to be organized on the filesystem as follows.
-If a scene is organized in this way, then our tools will be able to do everything they need to do, i.e., export the scene for use in third-party physics simulators, and generate an appropriate data file that will enable our `spear` Python module to load the scene.
+If a scene is organized in this way, then our tools will be able to do everything they need to do, i.e., export the scene for use in third-party physics simulators, and generate data files that will enable our `spear` Python module to load the scene.

 ```
 SpearSim                               # Our top-level Unreal project folder: spear/cpp/unreal_projects/SpearSim